Stuyk/stuyk/README.md

 # Stuyk <sub>(Pronounced as 'Stuck')</sub>

-Currently working as a Senior Software Engineer for All in Bits
+Currently working as a Senior Software Engineer helping build AtomOne with a focused on decentralized applications, wallets.

+I sometimes [ramble about the state of the world, and myself](https://github.com/Stuyk/ramblings), give it a read if you want to know more about me.

 ## Work History

-Hi, here's a brief summary of my work over the years.

 - Worked 5 years at [Ultra.io](https://ultra.io) and built wallets, protocol changes, visual studio code extensions, applications, ci/cd pipelines, smart contracts, and decentralized applications.
   - Created their 1st Proof of Concept Wallet